automatictester/crypto-exp/readme.md

 - `random` blocks if its estimate of entropy is too low
 - For that reason, implementations based on `random` are prone to DoS
 - `random` is based on entropy estimation, which is generally a challenge

-PRNG algorithms:
-- Yarrow:
-  - Based on SHA-1 and 3DES
-  - Used in iOS and macOS
-  - Used by FreeBSD until they migrated to Fortune
-- Fortuna:
-  - Successor to Yarrow
-  - Used by Windows and (currently) FreeBSD

 ### Symmetric-key cryptography